nathan5x-zz/Sketch-SelectPlus/README.md

 or

-* Step 2: Double click the .plugin file.
+* Step 2: Double click the .sketchplugin file.
 This will automatically copy the plugin to the Sketch Plugins folder.

 - - - -

-## Guide
+## Mini Guide

 ### Artboards